Taylor Walls Player Props: Rays vs. Athletics

-The Tampa Bay Rays, including Taylor Walls (.205 on-base percentage in past 10 games, 114 points below season-long percentage), take on starting pitcher Hogan Harris and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.
+The Tampa Bay Rays, including Taylor Walls (.184 on-base percentage in past 10 games, 130 points below season-long percentage), take on starter Luis Medina and the Oakland Athletics at Oakland-Alameda County Coliseum, Wednesday at 9:40 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Athletics.
+In his last game he had a hitless performance (0-for-3) against the Athletics.

 Taylor Walls Game Info & Props vs. the Athletics